Shuai Mengqi: Early life

 Shuai Mengqi was born on 3 January 1897 in Hanshou County, Hunan.
 Her father was a shengyuan and Tongmenghui member who organised local revolutionary demonstrations.
-At age 20, Shuai married her cousin Xu Zhizhen (许之桢) who became acquainted with Communist Party of China (CPC) founders Chen Duxiu and Li Dazhao while studying in Shanghai.
+At age 20, Shuai married her cousin Xu Zhizhen (许之桢) who became acquainted with Chinese Communist Party (CCP) founders Chen Duxiu and Li Dazhao while studying in Shanghai.

 Career

-Xu Zhizhen became a CPC member a year after the party's founding in 1921 and encouraged Shuai to follow suit; she joined the CPC in 1926, when Xu returned to Hunan and became the Hunan Peasants' Association secretary-general.
+Xu Zhizhen became a CCP member a year after the party's founding conference in 1921 and encouraged Shuai to follow suit; she joined the CCP in 1926, when Xu returned to Hunan and became the Hunan Peasants' Association secretary-general.
 Shuai was a local county committee leader and staged numerous protests for women while chairing the committee's Women's Department.
-At the onset of the Chinese Civil War, Shuai fled from Hunan to Wuhan where she frequently corresponded with Hubei CPC members.
+At the onset of the Chinese Civil War, Shuai fled from Hunan to Wuhan where she frequently corresponded with Hubei CCP members.
 However, she was separated from Xu; whereas Shuai was sent to Moscow in 1947 for her education, her husband was assigned another Russian city.

 Shuai returned to China in 1930 and was politically active in both Shanghai and Jiangsu; she was arrested at the former city in 1932 while staging a women's rally at a cotton mill and sentenced to life imprisonment at a Kuomintang prison in Nanjing.
-A protracted period of torture in prison left her crippled in the right leg and blind in the right eye; during this time, it was widespread belief among the CPC membership that Shuai had died in prison.
+A protracted period of torture in prison left her crippled in the right leg and blind in the right eye; during this time, it was widespread belief among the CCP membership that Shuai had died in prison.
 Xu remarried in Russia while tragedy befell Shuai's family: her mother was diagnosed with schizophrenia; her father was expelled from Hunan; and her thirteen-year-old daughter was poisoned to death.

 After her release from prison in 1937, Shuai moved back to Hunan; appointed as secretary-general of the Workers' Committee and Hunan Provincial Party Committee, she also served as secretary to the local administrations in Changde, Yiyang, and Zhongxin.
-In 1939, she moved to Yan'an, Shaanxi and was involved in several committees at the seventh National People's Congress, including as secretary-general of the Central Committee's Women's Committee, as minute secretary and general branch secretary for the Central Committee's Agricultural Committee, and as member of the Party Committee's Shaan-Gan-Ning Border Region government.
+In 1939, she moved to Yan'an, Shaanxi and was involved in several committees at the seventh National People's Congress, including as secretary-general of the CCP Central Committee's Women's Committee, as minute secretary and general branch secretary for the Central Committee's Agricultural Committee, and as member of the Party Committee's Shaan-Gan-Ning Border Region government.

 However, Shuai's life as a distinguished party member abruptly ended in 1966 when, as part of the Cultural Revolution, she was singled out for being a potential traitor and imprisoned for some seven years, during which she was tortured until she was blind in the left eye.
-Thereafter, Shuai was exiled to Pingxiang, Jiangxi; her CPC membership was officially revoked in 1975, but was reinstated three years later.
+Thereafter, Shuai was exiled to Pingxiang, Jiangxi; her CCP membership was officially revoked in 1975, but was reinstated three years later.
 She was subsequently appointed to the Central Committee's Organisation Department as an advisor.
 Shuai Mengqi retired from her political career in 1978 at age 88.